single-spa/single-spa/docs/single-spa-api.md

 ## dieOnTimeout
 `dieOnTimeout` refers to configuration of what should happen when child applications take longer than expected to load, bootstrap, mount, or unmount.
-There is both a global configuration applicable to all chapps, and also the ability for each child application to override this behavior for itself.
+There is both a global configuration applicable to all child applications, and also the ability for each child application to override this behavior for itself.
 See [child application configuration for timeouts](/docs/child-applications.md#timeouts) for details on child application overrides of the global behavior.